Dushyant-rahangdale/Dushyant-rahangdale/README.md

   - GitLab Agent in Kubernetes: Implemented a secure GitLab agent as a pod in a custom namespace within the EKS cluster.
   - Namespace Isolation: Ensured secure and resource-efficient CI/CD processes by utilizing Kubernetes namespaces.

-- **Technologies Used:**
-  - GitLab CI/CD, Docker Hub, Amazon EKS, Docker, Podman
+- **Technologies Used:** GitLab CI/CD, Docker Hub, Amazon EKS, Docker, Podman

-### Webpage Deployment on Linux VMs (Terraform)
+### **Webpage Deployment on Linux VMs (Terraform)**
 Successfully deployed a web application on two Linux virtual machines within a private subnet of an AWS VPC using Terraform.
 Configured an Application Load Balancer (ALB) for efficient load balancing.
-Ensured a secure and well-architected environment for web hosting in the AWS cloud.

-- **Technologies Used:**
-  - Amazon Web Services, Amazon EC2 Instance, Terraform
+- **Technologies Used:** Amazon Web Services, Amazon EC2 Instance, Terraform

-### EKS Cluster Deployment using Terraform
+### **EKS Cluster Deployment using Terraform**
 Worked on an AWS EKS deployment using Terraform and HashiCorp modules.
 Emphasized code simplicity, modularity, and documentation.
-Parameterized for reusability, implemented error handling, and followed best practices.

-- **Technologies Used:**
-  - Amazon Web Services, Amazon EKS, Terraform
+- **Technologies Used:** Amazon Web Services, Amazon EKS, Terraform

-### Automated Configuration Management (Ansible)
+### **Automated Configuration Management (Ansible)**

-Designed and implemented Ansible playbooks to automate comprehensive configuration management across three Linux servers.
-Ensured consistent server configurations by orchestrating software upgrades, installations, and system optimizations.
-Reduced manual errors and deployment time, enhancing overall system reliability and efficiency.
+Designed and implemented Ansible playbooks to automate comprehensive configuration management across three Linux servers, reducing errors and deployment time.

-- **Technologies Used:**
-  - Ansible, Amazon EC2 Instance
+- **Technologies Used:** Ansible, Amazon EC2 Instance

----

 ## 🏆 Awards